-It is hereby certified that this Strategic Plan:
+It is hereby certified that this Annual Performance Plan:

-- Was developed by the management of the Competition Commission under the guidance of Minister of Trade, Industry and Competition. - Considers all the relevant policies, legislation and other mandates for which the Competition Commission is responsible. - Accurately reflects the Impact, Outcomes and Outputs which the Competition Commission will endeavour to achieve over the period 2020/21 2024/25.
+- Was developed by the management of the Competition Commission under the guidance of Minister of the Department of Trade, Industry and Competition. - Considers all the relevant policies, legislation and other mandates for which the Competition Commission is responsible. - Accurately reflects the Impact, Outcomes and Outputs which the Competition Commission will endeavour to achieve over the period 2020 - 2025.

-Burgh

-Signature:
+Signature: Mego

-Mr. Amos Moledi, Chief Financial Officer
+Moledi, Chief Financial Officer

 Date: 29/06/2020

+Signature: :

+Mr. Temb inkosi Bonakele, Commissioner

+Date: 29/06/2020

 Signature:

-Mr. Tembinkosi Bonakele, Commissioner

-Signature:

-Minister Ebrahim Patel MP, Minister of Trade, Industry and Competition
+Minister E Ebrahim Patel MP, Minister of Trade , Industry and Competition

 Date: